chrisdone-archive/sdl2-sprite/README.md

 ![](img/inkscape-transform.png)

+Make sure that your document dimensions are your width x your frame count.

 Finally, export your image with the right "Image size" - make sure the size is 130 so that the width scales right: